Your Guide to Choosing the Perfect Drapes for Every Aesthetic

 With modern styles, I would avoid heavier weight fabrics, such as velvet, as well as the opposite end of the spectrum of very lightweight linens and aim for something simple and in the middle — such as polyester, cottons or even a cotton/linen blend for that fresh, neutral look.

-My favorites are the TWOPAGES Cloe, Patti, Vinny, Liz, Kyla or Isabella.
-If you do opt for a linen like the TWOPAGES Patti or Liz, I would definitely add a lining.
-Pictured below is the Liz in Beige White with a lining, and I just love the refreshing yet cozy feeling it gives this room!
+Some of my TWOPAGES favorites for modern rooms are the Cloe, Patti, Vinny, Liz, Kyla or Isabella.
+If you do opt for a linen like the TWOPAGES Patti or Liz, I would consider adding a lining.

-Though it’s a very versatile style, as a blend of both traditional and modern styles one of the biggest challenges can be striking the right balance between the two!
+Transitional style is a blend of both modern and traditional styles, and one of the biggest challenges can be striking the right balance between the two!
 It’s because of this that I like to keep my choice of drapery flexible in any transitional style.

-I tend to opt for “middle of the road” weights in transitional rooms, though, you could also go heavyweight including fabrics with noticeable texture – such as chenille or jacquard.
+I tend to opt for mid-weight draperies in transitional style rooms, though, you could also go heavyweight including fabrics with noticeable texture – such as chenille or jacquard.

-A style that typically consists of the bold oranges and bright green / yellow tones of the mid-century style combined with the toned-down neutral palette of the modern era – the mid-century modern style is warm and full of personality, with lots of opportunities to showcase your unique style!
+A style combines the bold colors and textured materials with the more toned-down neutral palette of the modern era, the mid-century modern style is a classic for its warm and full of personality, with lots of opportunities to showcase your unique style!

-This style is most known for its simplicity and neutral palette, with plenty of hidden storage for spaces that feel calming and free of any visual “clutter.”
-For this style I like to choose light and airy fabrics, particularly linens and some lighter weight cottons.
+Minimalism, sometimes referred to as Scandinavian, or even “Japandi” or “Organic” style, is known for its calming simplicity, natural palette and spaces free of any visual “clutter.”
+For this style I like to choose light and airy fabrics, particularly linens and even some lighter weight cottons.

 My favorites are the TWOPAGES Liz Linen — even without a lining, Jawara, Patti, Vinny or Masha.